Skip to main content

 The Bottom Line

-PayPal's $291,500 investment in CEO content isn't an outlier—it's a signal.
+PayPal's $291,500 investment in CEO content is a signal, not an outlier.
 Executive visibility has moved from nice-to-have to must-have.
-Companies that treat CEO communication as infrastructure will outperform those that don't.
+Companies that treat CEO communication as infrastructure will outperform those that leave it to chance.

-The question isn't whether your CEO should be visible.
-It's whether you're building the systems to make it happen.
+Your CEO should be visible.
+The real question: are you building the systems to make it consistent?